hdehal/job-search-resources/README.md

 # Launch Your Job Search!
 The COVID-19 pandemic has definitely changed the job market.
 After getting laid off myself in early 2020, I've compiled a list of bookmarks and "cheats" for tech, design, or web development-related jobs, with an emphasis on North America and/or remote.
 While many of these jobs are in tech, these strategies (e.g. setting up alerts, searching in aggregate) can be used for any job search.

-Note that there will be some overlap with job postings and websites below — don't let the information overload discourage you — I recommend using this as a *launchpad* to populate your own bookmarks, setup alerts on [Google](https://www.google.com/search?hl=en&q=design+manager+job&ibp=htl;jobs "Google") and [LinkedIn](https://www.linkedin.com/jobs/?showJobAlertsModal=true "LinkedIn"), etc. and *customize the workflows and processes that work best for you*!
+Note that there will be some overlap with job postings and websites below — don't let the information overload discourage you — I recommend using this as a *launchpad* to populate your own bookmarks, setup alerts, and *customize the workflows and processes that work best for you*!

 ## Macro View of the COVID-19 Job Market :earth_americas:
 You're not alone!
 Here is a birdseye view of the 2020 layoffs, hiring freezes, as well as companies still actively hiring: